Inviting others into Living with God

 We have received the perfect law, our faces shine with it, we have persevered in the perfect law of liberty, we are not hearers who forget but doers who act.
 We speak with disciplined tongues in the marketplace, in the street and from our very rooftops.

 The Way, the Truth and the Life is not concerned with the scaffolding of the building.
 It preaches the things of eternity in a world of darkness.
-We invented Churches (accepted by God as an expedience).
+We invented Churches as they are currently formulated (and accepted by God as an expedience).
 All the strife, factions and tribalism that we indulge in distract us from our calling.

 Let’s consider an analogy.
 If you see an endless stream of humans running wildly and with abandon towards a cliff and falling off it, would you not want to shout to them that the direction they are running is toward death?